jiangnanhugo/SRSci/_includes/tasks.md

 n_cpus = os.environ['OMP_NUM_THREADS']
 ```

-### Time Budget

-Methods must adhere to a fixed time budget for the competition.
-*These time budgets are designed to be **generous**, not **restrictive***.
-Our goal is to allow "slow" implementations enough time to learn.

-All datasets will be less than 10,000 rows and fewer than 100 features.
-The time limits are as follows:

-- For datasets up to 1000 rows, 60 minutes (1 hour)
-- For datasets up to 10000 rows, 240 minutes (4 hours)

 If a call to `est.fit()` takes longer than the allotted time, `est.fit()` will receive a `SIGALRM` and the evaluation routine will raise a `TimeOutException`.
 Shortly thereafter (on the order of seconds), the job will be killed.